collocations.org

 His written work is the best in the class.

-classroom activities involving collaborative work between children | The report is the joint work of an economist and a sociologist.
+classroom activities involving collaborative work between children

-classroom activities involving collaborative work between children | The report is the joint work of an economist and a sociologist.
+The report is the joint work of an economist and a sociologist.

 The poorly designed bridge needs remedial work to make it safe.

-background, preliminary, preparatory | follow-up | honest
+background, preliminary, preparatory

 He preferred to make his money from honest work rather than from gambling.

-good, nice (informal), outstanding, sterling
+excellent, good, nice (informal), outstanding, sterling (esp.
+BrE)

-Nice work, James!
-I''m impressed. | In accepting the award, she mentioned the sterling work of her assistants.
+In accepting the award, she mentioned the sterling work of her assistants.

 He did pioneering work on microbes.

-experimental | academic, commercial, educational, environmental, scientific | building, construction | your own
+academic, commercial, educational, environmental, scientific

 Is this all your own work (= did you do it without help from others)?